ouyex/BubbleSort/README.md

 ### Known Issues
 - Windows Notepad may switch to a different type of text encoding on some files, which can cause numbers to show up as foreign characters.
 An application like [Notepad++](https://notepad-plus-plus.org/downloads/) is strongly recommended for viewing output files.
-- There is not much sanitization in place for user input, so it is fairly easy to input unexpected values and crash the program.
-For now this program is small enough for it to be close to a non-issue.